 Ensure your vehicle has no more than a quarter tank of fuel at time of shipment.
 Check your stickers.
 The POV must be a U.S.-spec vehicle and have both the Environmental Protection Agency and Department of Transportation stickers affixed.

 The EPA stickers should be clearly visible in the engine area.
-It's usually white with the word "catalyst" listed on the bottom.
+In this case there should be a white sticker with the word “catalyst” at the bottom.

 The DOT sticker should be clearly visible in the door jamb area.
 It is usually white with the vehicle identification number and the month and year of manufacturer listed at the bottom.